micmejia/bible-dump/NKJV/Isaiah/Isa 21.md

 Oh, my threshing and the grain of my floor!
 That which I have heard from the Lord of hosts, The God of Israel, I have declared to you. ## Proclamation Against Edom

 ###### 11
-The [^d]burden against Dumah.
+The burden against Dumah.
 He calls to me out of Seir, "Watchman, what of the night?
 Watchman, what of the night?"

 ###### 12
 The watchman said, "The morning comes, and also the night.
 If you will inquire, inquire; Return!
 Come back!" ## Proclamation Against Arabia

 ###### 13
-The [^e]burden against Arabia.
+The burden against Arabia.
 In the forest in Arabia you will lodge, O you traveling companies of Dedanites.

 ###### 14
 O inhabitants of the land of Tema, Bring water to him who is thirsty; With their bread they met him who fled.